Probabilistic Waring problems for finite simple groups: Introduction

 and $w$ is not almost uniform in $L^{\infty}$.
 If moreover we take $n \geq kp/(p-1)+2$ then we see that $w$ is not almost uniform in $L^p$ whenever $p > 1$.

-However, we do show in Corollary \ref{four} below, that if $w=w_1w_2w_3w_4$, a product of four non-trivial words in disjoint variables, then $w$ is almost uniform on $\PSL_2(q)$ with respect to the $L^{\infty}$ norm.
+However, we do show in Corollary \ref{four} below, that if $w=w_1w_2w_3w_4$, a product of four pairwise disjoint non-trivial words, then $w$ is almost uniform on $\PSL_2(q)$ with respect to the $L^{\infty}$ norm.
 This result is best possible in the sense that it fails to hold for some products of three disjoint words.
+Indeed, it is shown in \cite[p.
+1406]{S1} that $x_1^2x_2^2x_3^2$ is not almost uniform on $\PSL_2(q)$ with respect to the $L^{\infty}$ norm.

 Our second main result concerns the probabilistic Waring problem for finite simple groups with respect to the $L^{\infty}$ norm.